advafaeian/sedgewick-algorithms-notes/02-sorting/04-priority-queues.md

 **Sink to the bottom,** then swim.
 Most items reinserted into the heap during sortdown go all the way to the bottom.
 Floyd observed in 1964 that we can thus save time by avoiding the check for whether the item has reached its position, simply promoting the larger of the two children until the bottom is reached, then moving back up the heap to the proper position.
 This idea cuts the number of compares by a factor of 2 asymptotically—close to the number used by mergesort (for a randomly-ordered array).
 The method requires extra bookkeeping, and it is useful in practice only when the cost of compares is relatively high (for example, when we are sorting items with strings or other types of long keys).

-*Contributor's Note*
+>Contributor's Note:
-You save one comparison at each step downward, and the swim typically stops before reaching the top.
+>You save one comparison at each step downward, and the swim typically stops before reaching the top.